apicco/trajectory_alignment/wiki/examples.md

 menu: wiki
 ---

-Learn how to use the Trajectory Alignent package.
+Learn how to use the Trajectory Alignment package.

 To lear how to use the trajectory class go to the [trajectory class example](Trajectory-class-example)